cjones27/cjones27/README.md

 Hi there :wave:, I'm Cris.
-I like software development, photography and having fun :grin:.
+I like software development, learning, photography and having fun :grin:.

 Knowledge in: